okta/okta-sdk-dotnet/Okta.Core.Automation/README.md

 ```

 # Troubleshooting
+#####Exception of type 'Okta.Core.Automation' was thrown
+The module throws this exception if your request was unable to be completed.
+To determine the reason, use the PowerShell global variable `$error`.
+For example:
+* To see a human-readable version of the last error, use `$error[0].Exception.ErrorSummary`
+* To see the last error code, use `$error[0].Exception.ErrorCode`.
+This is useful when automatically handling different exceptions in a long script.

 #####This assembly is built by a runtime newer than the currently loaded runtime and cannot be loaded
 This module depends on .NET 4 which isn't enabled by default in most versions of Windows.
 To fix: